-The key to delivering an exceptional experience is to train a good, better and rotten answer to a moment of truth question on your most common customer questions.
+The key to delivering an exceptional experience is to train a good, better, and rotten answer to a moment of truth on your most common customer questions.

 If you are representing a large brand that has spent millions to deliver that person into your store at that moment in their lives, you'll close the loop on loyalty to both the brand and your business by providing retail sales training to your sales team.

-And those moments of truth will lead to great customer service and a loyal clientele who are willing to crawl naked over broken glass to return again and again.
+And those moments of truth will lead to great customer service and a loyal clientele willing to crawl naked over broken glass to return again and again.

 Discover more ways to train your employees with Sales RX online virtual sales training system from the Retail Doctor.